-For the following commodities, Kazakhstan has previously accepted bilateral U.S.-Russia certificates for certain live animals and animal products, in cases where bilateral U.S.-Kazakhstan certificates do not exist.
-However, Kazakhstan is currently in the process of revising its animal health certificate policy.
-Please contact your importer or FAS Animal Division for the current status of product-specific animal health certificates.
+For the following commodities, Kazakhstan accepts bilateral U.S.-Russia certificates for certain live animals and animal products, in cases where bilateral U.S.-Kazakhstan certificates do not exist.
 When using the same veterinary health certificate that is used for Russia, do not cross out reference to Russia in the title.
 Do add reference to Kazakhstan, as appropriate, to sections referencing point of crossing border, route plan, etc.

-- Veterinary certificate for bovine semen exported to the Russian Federation (approved March 3, 2006) - Veterinary certificate for bovine embryos from the United States to the Russian Federation (approved March 31, 2008) - Veterinary certificate for breeding, usage and sport horses exported from the United States to the Russian Federation (approved March 31, 2008) - Veterinary certificate for temporary admission of horses from the United States to the Russian Federation for participation in international competitions for a period of no more than 90 days (approved March 31, 2008) - Veterinary certificate for breeding sheep and goats exported from the United States to the Russian Federation (approved December 8, 2009) - Veterinary certificate for breeding pigs exported from the United States to the Russian Federation (approved March 31, 2008) - Veterinary certificate for slaughter pigs exported from the United States to the Russian Federation (approved March 31, 2008) - Veterinary certificate for fattening pigs exported from the United States to the Russian Federation (approved March 31, 2008) - Veterinary certificate for mink exported from the United States to the Russian Federation (approved March 16, 2007) - Veterinary certificate for exported to the customs territory of Eurasian Economic Union of live fish, invertebrates and other poikilothermic aquatic animals, their fertilized roe, semen, larvae destined for productive cultivation, breeding and other uses (December 8, 2015)

-- Veterinary certificate for edible fish and seafood exported from the United States to the Russian Federation (approved 2015) - Veterinary certificate for laboratory animals (mice, gerbils, rats, Guinea pigs, rabbits, hamsters, cats, dogs, nonhuman primates, birds) and their fertilized eggs (zygotes) and embryos exported into the customs territory of the Eurasian Economic Union (December 8, 2015) - Veterinary certificate pet dogs and cats exported to the Eurasian Economic Union (July 9, 2019)
+- Veterinary certificate for bovine semen exported to the Russian Federation (approved March 3, 2006) - Veterinary certificate for bovine embryos from the United States to the Russian Federation (approved March 31, 2008) - Veterinary certificate for breeding, usage and sport horses exported from the United States to the Russian Federation (approved March 31, 2008) - Veterinary certificate for temporary admission of horses from the United States to the Russian Federation for participation in international competitions for a period of no more than 90 days (approved March 31, 2008) - Veterinary certificate for breeding sheep and goats exported from the United States to the Russian Federation (approved December 8, 2009) - Veterinary certificate for breeding pigs exported from the United States to the Russian Federation (approved March 31, 2008) - Veterinary certificate for slaughter pigs exported from the United States to the Russian Federation (approved March 31, 2008) - Veterinary certificate for fattening pigs exported from the United States to the Russian Federation (approved March 31, 2008) - Veterinary certificate for mink exported from the United States to the Russian Federation (approved March 16, 2007) - Veterinary certificate for exported to the customs territory of Eurasian Economic Union of live fish, invertebrates and other poikilothermic aquatic animals, their fertilized roe, semen, larvae destined for productive cultivation, breeding and other uses (December 8, 2015) - Veterinary certificate for edible fish and seafood exported from the United States to the Russian Federation (approved 2015) - Veterinary certificate for laboratory animals (mice, gerbils, rats, Guinea pigs, rabbits, hamsters, cats, dogs, nonhuman primates, birds) and their fertilized eggs (zygotes) and embryos exported into the customs territory of the Eurasian Economic Union (December 8, 2015) - Veterinary certificate pet dogs and cats exported to the Eurasian Economic Union (July 9, 2019)

-For more information, visit APHIS-Summary of Requirements for Exporting Animals to Kazakhstan and https://moa.gov.kz/ru/documents/613.
+For more information, visit APHIS-Summary of Requirements for Exporting Animals to Kazakhstan and Kazakhstani Ministry of Agriculture guidance on cattle imports.